tinymce/tinymce-docs/plugins/quickbars.md

 It also enables three new toolbar buttons:

-* _Quick Link_ - an inline dialog for creating and editing links without a dialog.
+* _Quick Link_ - an inline form for creating and editing links without a dialog.
 * _Quick Image_ - immediately prompts a user to select a local image to upload.
 * _Quick Table_ - immediately inserts a 2x2 table without prompting the user to select the number of rows and columns.